Pinecrest, California: History

-Prior to the California Gold Rush of 1848 anthropologists agree that the first inhabitants of Pinecrest were the early bands of native Me-Wuk.
+Prior to the California Gold Rush of 1848 anthropologists agree that the first inhabitants of Pinecrest were the early bands of native ME- Wuk.
 History shows that the area which is now Pinecrest was used by the Me-Wuk as a trading ground.
 Scattered throughout the forest you can still find evidence of ancient grinding rocks used by the Me-Wuk in areas assumed to be their campsites.

 As the Gold Rush began the Me-Wuk were treated with racism, violent displacement, and broken treaties by the early settlers; leading to the diminishing numbers of Me-Wuk.
 Over time miners and settlers began searching for new opportunities.
 Soon, logging became a major industry in the area.
 With logging came the development of many foothill towns.
 Water was vital to the survival of these towns.
 Many lakes, such as Pinecrest were developed in order to sell and provide water to the foothill towns.

 The U.S. Forest Service's Summit Ranger District station, of the Stanislaus National Forest, is a mile from Pinecrest Lake.
 Pinecrest has a post office with ZIP code 95364.
 The post office was established in 1917 and briefly closed from 1921 to 1923.

 Geography

 Pinecrest is located in the central Sierra Nevada mountain range at an elevation of 5679 feet.
-It lies 77 miles east of Modesto, the nearest metro hub, and 165 miles east of San Francisco.
+It lies 77 miles east of Modesto, (the nearest metro hub), and 165 miles east of San Francisco.
 Being in the Sierra Nevada, Pinecrest is located on a mountainous terrain filled with evergreens.
 Nearby, is the Dodge Ridge Ski Resort which brings in many people from all over Northern California during the snow season and Pinecrest Lake.

 Recreation

-Pinecrest Lake can be seen to attract over 25,000 people in busy weeks during the Summer.
-It is also a very popular spot for fishing, camping, and hiking.
+Surrounding Pinecrest Lake, there are 300 campsites in Pinecrest Campground and Meadowview Campground.
+Pinecrest Lake also has various fishing and hiking opportunities with a marked 4 mile trail around the lake.
+In total, Pinecrest is recorded to have 25,000 visitors in each year during the Summer.

 An outdoor movie theater at Pinecrest Lake shows first-run films during the summer.
-The theater is operated by Dodge Ridge Mountain Resort.
+The theater is operated by Dodge Ridge Mountain Resort which also operates ski runs in the area open to visitors in the Winter and Spring months.

-Pinecrest is home to the University of California, Berkeley's alumni camp, the Lair of the Golden Bear, which is the oldest and largest alumni association-run family camp in the world, the Lair of the Golden Bear.
+Pinecrest is additionally home to the University of California, Berkeley's alumni camp, the Lair of the Golden Bear, which is the oldest and largest alumni association-run family camp in the world, the Lair of the Golden Bear.
 The Lair attracts almost 10,000 campers annually.
-Its attendees are largely Cal alumni and their families, but the Lair is open to everyone since 1949.
+Its attendees are largely Cal alumni and their families, but is available to all visitors if they are in the Cal Alumni Association.
+The camp which was formed in 1949 is composed of three camps.